Parent and Carers Handbook

 To be transported, if necessary, in a staff member’s car.
 The member of staff will have police clearance and their vehicle will be insured for business use.

-To take part in regular educational visits outside school supervised by school staff? (for full day visits specific permission will be sought).
+To take part in regular educational visits outside school, supervised by school staff.
+Please note that for full day visits specific permission will always be sought.

-To take part in swimming sessions supervised by school staff?
-(The relevant school rules are available on request).
+To take part in swimming sessions supervised by school staff.
+Please note that the relevant school rules are available on request).

 Beacon Hill School has both a Facebook and Instagram page, which we regularly update with class photos, events and useful information.
-We also link to other local interest pages and support networks for families with children with SEND
+We also link to other local interest pages and support networks for families with children who also have SEND

 Facebook - Beacon Hill School